OmniLayer/spec/README.md

 * Sending MaidsafeCoin using simple send
 * Buying and selling MaidsafeCoin using Mastercoin on the distributed exchange
 * Placing a bet denominated in Mastercoin
-* Paying Mastercoin to all MaidsafeCoin holders (pay to all)
+* Paying Mastercoin to all Mastercoin holders (pay to owners)
 * Paying Mastercoin to purchase a physical good on the distributed e-commerce platform

-Transactions which do not meet this criteria pay a flat 0.3% fee, deducted from whatever currency or property is being used (rounded to the nearest representable amount).
+Transactions which do not meet this criteria pay a flat 0.1% fee, deducted from whatever currency or property is being used (rounded to the nearest representable amount).

-Here are some examples of transactions which would pay a 0.3% fee:
+Here are some examples of transactions which would pay a 0.1% fee:

 * Buying and selling MaidsafeCoins with USDCoins on the distributed exchange
 * Placing a bet denominated in USDCoins
-* Paying MaidsafeCoin to all USDCoin holders (pay to all)
+* Paying MaidsafeCoin to all MaidsafeCoin holders (pay to owners)
 * Paying USDCoin to purchase a physical good on the distributed e-commerce platform

 Fees are used to automatically purchase and destroy Mastercoin on the distributed exchange.
-In some cases, fees may round down to zero, or round up as high as 0.6%.
+In some cases, fees may round down to zero, or round up as high as 0.2%.
+For example, there is never a fee as long as the number of traded units is less than 500 (0.00000500 for divisible currencies), because 0.1% of 499 rounds to zero, while 0.1% of 500 rounds up to 1.
+Similarly, 0.1% of 1499 rounds down to 1, and so on.

 Here's an example:

 Peter bets against Paul about what the price of Gold will do over the next 3 days.
 The bet is denominated in USDCoin, and is worth $10,000.
-When the bet is settled, 0.3% of the bet amount is deducted ($30).
-That $30 is automatically applied to purchase Mastercoin on the Mastercoin/USDCoin distributed exchange, using a "market" order.
-If at least 0.00000001 MSC is not available for purchase for $30, a limit order is created for 0.00000001 MSC for $30.
+When the bet is settled, 0.1% of the bet amount is deducted ($10).
+That $10 is automatically applied to purchase Mastercoin on the Mastercoin/USDCoin distributed exchange, using a "market" order.
+If at least 0.00000001 MSC is not available for purchase for $10, a limit order is created for 0.00000001 MSC for $10.
 Once the order has been filled, the Mastercoins are destroyed, gone forever.

 Notice at no point does Peter or Paul have to own any Mastercoins, yet their bet automatically results in the purchase and destruction of Mastercoins, which benefits everyone who owns Mastercoins.

+When a transaction has other percentage-of-total calculations (for instance, the distributed exchange liquidity bonus), those calculations are based on the total before any fees are deducted.
+For instance, the 0.3% liquidity bonus and 0.1% fee would be calculated from the same total - they do not affect each other.

 You can read more about this fee structure on our blog: http://blog.mastercoin.org/2014/06/11/mastercoin-is-for-burning/